Swapnilpatel01/OS-Naming-Program/README.md

 The extensions used in this program are the most popular types of file extensions.

-This program is useful for those with TONS of files in a folder that need to be organized by name.
+This program is useful for those with tons of files in a folder that need to be organized by name.